 "Well why not," Regulus asked.
 He crossed his arms and looked down at Hermione.

 Harry knew that wasn't a good sign either.
 In the short time Harry had know Regulus he had learned the man was stubborn enough to be in Gryffindor himself.
 Regulus hadn't spoken to Harry for three days after he had told him that.
-On the third day, Hermione told him he was nursing the ego wound like a Gryffindor and Regulus spoke to Harry later that night.
+Hermione told him he was nursing the ego wound like a Gryffindor and Regulus spoke to Harry later that night.
 You learn a lot about people when you're cooped up in a house, in the mountains, trying to devise a plan to kill an evil wizard.

 "I'm not helping you because you're a prat and a liar."

 Of names to call Regulus, Harry could think of a few with a lot more heft.
 Murderer, hypocrite, coward.